 What is Cellulitis

-The term “cellulitis” refers to an infection of the skin and the soft tissue directly beneath it.
-It can occur whenever bacteria get past the protective epidermis, the tough outer layer of the skin.
+The term “cellulitis” refers to an infection of the skin and the soft tissue beneath it.
+It can occur when bacteria get past the protective tough outer layer of the skin.
 This can happen through any scrape, nick, or cut, however small.

-Cellulitis, like any other infection, can become a medical emergency if not treated promptly.
-This can usually be done successfully using commonly available antibiotics, and most patients make a full recovery.
-The initial stages of infection are usually silent as the bacteria multiply.
-Signs and symptoms such as visible redness, a feeling of warmth, and pain or discomfort then begin to appear.
+Cellulitis, like any other infection, can become a medical emergency if not treated quickly.
+This can usually be done using common antibiotics.
+Consequently most patients make a full recovery.
+The initial stages of infection are silent as the bacteria multiply.
+Signs and symptoms then begin to appear.
+These include visible redness, a feeling of warmth, pain or discomfort.

 Who Gets Cellulitis

-Almost any person can develop cellulitis (and a few other relatively common infections) at any time.
-Certain individuals are at an elevated risk, however.
+Almost any person can develop cellulitis at any time.
+Certain people are at an increased risk, however.
 These include:

-- Diabetics—patients with diabetes are at an increased risk for several types of infections.
+- Diabetics.
+Patients with diabetes are more at risk for some types of infections.
 Cellulitis among diabetic patients often appears on the lower legs, ankles, and feet.

-- Skin trauma—the bacteria which cause cellulitis need broken or disrupted skin in order to enter the body.
+- Skin damage.
+The bacteria which cause cellulitis need broken skin in order to enter the body.

-- Vein disease—patients with chronic vein disease (venous reflux) are more vulnerable to cellulitis and other infections.
-This is largely due to skin changes which can occur as blood pools in legs over months or years.
+- Vein disease- Patients with long term vein disease (reflux) are more ar risk to cellulitis and other infections.
+This is due to skin changes which can occur as blood pools in legs over months or years.

-- Other circulatory problems—those with Peripheral Artery Disease (PAD) often have impaired blood flow to the extremities.
-This can also make a patient more vulnerable to infection, as with chronic vein disease.
+- Other circulation problems.
+Those with Peripheral Artery Disease (PAD) often have decreased blood flow to the legs and feet.
+This can also make a patient more prone to infection.
+Chronic vein disease is one example.

-- Other active skin conditions—psoriasis, eczema, and even chicken pox all increase the risk of developing cellulitis.
+- Other active skin conditions. -Psoriasis, eczema, and even chicken pox all increase the risk of cellulitis.

-- Open sores or other skin defects—these allow bacteria to enter the skin, just like a small nick or cut.
-Splinters and other foreign bodies can also easily introduce bacteria deep enough into the skin to cause infection.
+- Open sores or other skin defects. -These allow bacteria to enter the skin, just like a small nick or cut.
+Splinters and other foreign bodies can also easily push bacteria deep into the skin to cause infection.

 Signs and symptoms of cellulitis:

 In its earliest stages cellulitis causes no symptoms.
 It is during this period that the bacterial organisms responsible multiply and become established.
 This type of infection can (and does) occur anywhere on the body.
-Areas with poor circulation, like the legs and feet of diabetic patients and others with vascular issues, are especially vulnerable.
-These areas are also prone to cuts, abrasions, and exposure to dirt, making them doubly susceptible to infection.
+Areas with poor circulation are especially vulnerable.
+These include legs and feet of diabetic patients and others with vascular issues.
+These areas are also prone to cuts, abrasions, and exposure to dirt.
+In other words, dirt combined with cuts makes feet doubly susceptible to infection.